-We have a double standard for reduced power output in an amplifier versus loss in an antenna system.
-However little or much we worry about a dB lost, let's get to a level playing field where we value a dB gained or lost in the antenna system the same as we value it in an amplifier.
+We have a double standard for reduced power output in an amplifier versus reduced radiation from an antenna system.
+However little or much we worry about a dB lost, can we value a dB gained or lost in the antenna system the same as in an amplifier?
 Let's look at how we regard amplifier losses.

 0.3 dB loss, 100 of 1500 watts lost -- Most of us are disturbed by a new "1500 watt" amp only producing 1400.
 Even if they keep the amp, they may have a poor opinion of the amp and likely its manufacturer.
 So a 0.3 dB deficiency is at least irritating.
 At some threshold in the noise some will argue 0.3 dB can separate data mode decoding and not.

 0.6 dB Loss, 200 of 1500 watts lost -- If it only produces 1300 watts, many will return the amp to its manufacturer.

 1.0 dB LOSS, 300 of 1500 watts lost -- If our new 1500 watt amp only produces 1200 watts, we send it back.
 We replaced our venerable designed-for-1200-watts Alpha 76PA or SB221 by spending money on our new Smoke-Em QRO amp to get those 300 extra watts.

 Will we now tolerate cancellation of our money spent on the amp by an avoidable 1 dB worth of collective losses somewhere in the antenna system?
 Arguably, 1.0 dB signal improvement in the noise can turn no QSO to QSO, improving Q's and mults in serious contest logs by working a better percentage of stations on those tough marginal paths.